North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Regardless of what time you show up, there will be a line.
 Open from 9:30 am to whenever they run out, you’ll know if they’re open when cars overflow the parking lot out into the road.

-Alongside the melt-in-your-mouth whole hog, you can find their vinegar sauce peppered throughout the building in Crown Whiskey bottles.
+Alongside the melt-in-your-mouth whole hog, you can find their vinegar sauce peppered in Crown Whiskey bottles throughout the building.
 Another unique detail at B’s is their crunchy, crispy, and oh-so-delicious cornbread sticks!

 Read More: Restaurants in Greenville